By Cami Sauder

 Situated at the entrance to the grounds, Dorsey Lake (catch and release only) is a beautiful location to throw in your line along with Glacier Creek, Mill Creek and the Big Thompson River, which all flow with clear mountain water on Y property at some point.

 One year when my husband was fishing, three bull elk walked into the water just a few feet from him.
 That was an unexpected thrill and a bit scary!
-This year, he was able to snag a few trout from Glacier Creek to have for breakfast.
+More recently, he was able to snag a few trout from Glacier Creek to have for breakfast.

 Want to learn how to fly fish?
 Contact Sasquatch Fly Fishing to set up a lesson.
 They have a convenient location right on the property.

-The Lula W. Dorsey Museum, housed in a 1924 guest lodge, has several gallery exhibits on the history of the area, as well as several period room settings.
+The Lula W. Dorsey Museum, housed in a 1924 guest lodge, has several gallery exhibits on the area, the history and creation of the YMCA of the Rockies, as well as several period room settings.
 They also have a staff alumni cabin you can visit.

 Are you able to visit sometime other than summer?
 How about fall?
 The Y has many different seasonal events like a Fall Fest, Halloween Spooktacular and more, depending on when you visit.